About Casimir & Inanimate Objects

 Well, from the initial desire to make the figure to the final product can literally take years.
 Sometimes I’ll want to make a character, but the means of making it won’t exist yet, or might be too costly at that time.
 Other times I’ll have a hard time figuring out how to proceed with a project, but months later I’ll have inspiration as to how.

 Assuming I have all the materials, the average figure might take a few days to several weeks depending on my interest in the character and interference from real life.
+Total man-hours spent might range from one to 30, depending on the complexity of the project.
 As for money, that’s hard to say.
 As an artist, I keep a large supply of materials on hand at all times.
 That includes “fodder,” or figures bought with the express purpose of using them in future custom projects.
 In most instances, I can go to the fodder boxes and pull what I need to start work, without having to purchase anything at that moment.

 Since I was old enough to watch TV.
 I probably learned to read with the words “Pow,” “Bam, and “Crunch.”
 Of course, this leads to vaguely disturbing memories of not understanding why I got uncomfortable whenever my mother was in the same room and Yvonne Craig was on TV.